-Fort Siloso was one of the artillery forts earmarked for further improvement following General Sir Webb Gilman’s visit to Singapore in 1927.
+However, General Sir Webb Gilman’s visit to Singapore in 1927 would set in train some major changes.
 He had been sent by the British Government to plan new coast defences for Singapore.
 This in order to protect the naval base which was to be built on the north of the Island.

-As well as major improvements for existing coast artillery forts, General Gilman had recommended the construction of several new forts, with guns of up to 15-Inch in calibre.
-These would cover all sea approaches to Singapore, not just the harbour approaches.
+As well as major improvements for existing coast artillery forts, General Gilman recommended the construction of several new forts, with guns of up to 15 Inch in calibre.
+These would cover all sea approaches to Singapore, not just the Keppel Harbour approaches.

 Two new Fire Commands would control the defence of sea approaches to Singapore, Changi and Faber.
 Changi Command would cover the eastern approaches to Singapore and the proposed naval base, and Faber the southern and western approaches to Singapore.